Guidance on re-opening of churches for visitors

 PART 2: RISK ASSESSMENT: RE-OPENING FOR PRIVATE (PERSONAL) PRAYER

 Having worked through the checklist, complete the risk assessment proforma below.
-The completed form must be sent to and approved by your Archdeacon.
+This should be approved and dated by an authorised representative of the PCC/MAC/LMAC.
+The completed form should be approved by your Archdeacon.